Azure/fta-azurefoundations/caas-foundations/aks-infra-slideless.md

 > **GUIDE** [Walkthrough: Create an AKS Cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster)

 > **SPEAKER NOTES**
+* Use the Advanced Networking option for deployment
 * Ensure a VNET subnet has been identified to install the AKS cluster nodes to
 * Ensure the customer deploying the AKS cluster has the ability to create a service principle in the AAD tenant.
 The service principle can be pre-created prior to the deployment.
 * If using a pre-created service principle, ensure it has the Network Contributor role to the subnet the cluster will be deployed to